This is an Education Scotland Leadership Programme.

 As the Professional Learning and Leadership Team is currently funded to develop a suite of programmes, participation in the programme is free of charge.
 However there is no funding for cover.
 A small fund for travel expenses is available only for participants from Eilean Siar, Shetland and Orkney.

-If you would like to apply you should first discuss your application with your line manager and/or employer.
-You should then complete the Towards Headship application form below, and ensure that it is appropriately endorsed.
+If you would like to apply for the 2021/2022 cohort, you should first discuss your application with your line manager and/or employer.
+You should then complete the Towards Headship application form, and ensure that it is appropriately endorsed.

 For local authority employees, the application process is managed by the local authority co-ordinator and completed forms should be returned to them.
 Applicants should confirm submission deadlines with their local authority co-ordinator.